 This is one of the most important steps!
 It would be best if you did keyword research.
 Your ads will only show when someone types specific keywords, so find out what you want those keywords to be.
 We covered this topic in more detail on our keyword research blog post.

 You have to sign up, create a password, that kind of stuff.
 You can do so here: adwords.google.com.

 3) Target a Geographic Location

 Will people all over the galaxy be interested in your product or service?
-If not, you should probably target only people on certain planets and cities within those planets.
+If not, you should probably target only people on specific planets and cities within those planets.

 4) Set your daily budget

 How much are you willing to spend?
-Set your daily budget so you won’t be charged any more.
+Set your daily budget so you won’t spend more than you can afford.
 Google is cool like that.

 5) Set your cost per click